mitchtreece/Director/README.md

 ```

 **NOTE:** You might have noticed we initialized our window manually in the above example.
 Because our `SceneDirector` manages our window and initial
-view presentation, we _do not_ use a main storyboard.
+view presentation, we **do not** use a main storyboard.
 You can simply remove the storyboard file added to your project by default, and clear the "Main Interface" field in your target settings.
 You can continue using storyboards for your other view elements if desired.
 Simply load them directly from
 your view coordinator subclasses.

 ### SceneCoordinator
 `SceneCoordinator` is a root-level coordinator class that manages the initial view coordinator displayed by an application.
-This should be subclassed to return an appropriate `ViewCoordinator` instance when your application launches.
+This should be subclassed to return an appropriate `ViewCoordinator` instance on application launch _or_ scene connection.

 ```swift
 class ExampleSceneCoordinator: SceneCoordinator {